streamlit/streamlit/docs/api.md

 ## Pre-release features

 At Streamlit, we like to move quick while keeping things stable.
-In our latest effort to move even faster without sacrificing stability, we're offering our bold and fearless users two ways to try out Streamlit's most bleeding edge features:
+In our latest effort to move even faster without sacrificing stability, we're offering our bold and fearless users two ways to try out Streamlit's bleeding-edge features:

 1. [Nightly releases](#nightly-releases)
 2. [Beta and experimental features](#beta-and-experimental-features)